AntheSevenants/juliette-aspect-dataset/README.md

 ## How to use

+### Windows

+1. Download `juliette-convert.exe` from the Releases (sidebar on the right)
+    - If you are using a GHUM managed KU Leuven computer, put the exe in `C:\Workdir\MyApps\`, else the program will be blocked by a group policy
+2. Drop a TSV/TXT file (as long as the contents are tab-delimited, it's fine) on `juliette-convert.exe`.
+You should see the output TSV and XLSX files appear in the same directory
+    - You can also use the command line, using the same arguments as below

+### From source (macOS/Linux)

 1. Install dependencies (`requirements.txt`)
-2. Place the original dataset as TSV in the repository root (filename `DQC_v2.tsv`)
+2. Place the original dataset as TSV in the repository root
-3. Run the cells from `convert.ipynb`
+3. Run `python3 juliette-convert.py <filename>` in the repository root